Veterans Day: Famous Figures

 Best known for her character Dorothy on the sitcom The Golden Girls, Bea Arthur enlisted under the name Bernie Frankel during World War II and became one of the first members of the Women’s Reserve.

-At the time, she needed her parent’ permission because she wasn’t 21 years old yet.
+At the time, she needed her parents’ permission because she wasn’t 21 years old yet.
 She joined the Marine Corps and worked as a truck driver and a typist in Virginia and North Carolina, earning the rank of staff sergeant.
 After leaving the military in 1945, she started acting on Broadway and earned a Tony Award before turning to television.

 Elvis Presley was already one of America’s biggest stars, with music hits such as “Heartbreak Hotel” and “Love Me Tender,” when he was drafted into the military.
 At the time, American men could be drafted into military service when they turned 21 years old.